Generic Name: Clonidine Epidural Injection (KLON i deen)

 Brand Name: Duraclon

 - This medicine is not for use to ease pain before, during, or after surgery.
 Most of the time, clonidine epidural injection is not for use while giving birth or after giving birth.
-Low blood pressure and slow heartbeat from this medicine may cause problems in these people.
+Low blood pressure and slow heartbeat from clonidine epidural injection may cause problems in these people.
 Talk with the doctor.

 Uses of Clonidine Epidural Injection: